MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-windows-10.md

 | ![Backwards compatible](media/blue_compat.png)  = **Backward compatible** <br/> This combination isn't tested but should work.
 We'll document any known issues or caveats. |
 | ![Not supported](media/Red_X.png) = **Not supported** |

-> [!Tip]
+### <a name="bkmk_adk-notes"></a> Windows 10 ADK support notes

+- Configuration Manager only supports x86 and amd64 components of the Windows 10 ADK.
+It doesn't currently support ARM or ARM64 components.

-> Windows Server builds have the same Windows ADK requirement as the associated Windows 10 version.
+- Windows Server builds have the same Windows ADK requirement as the associated Windows 10 version.
 For example, Windows Server 2016 is the same build version as Windows 10 LTSB 2016.